 - Vendor Balance Detail

 Initially, the Coupler.io product team did not consider the Report entity as something that users may need to import to spreadsheets.
-However, one of the users pointed out the automated export of QuickBooks reports.
+However, we’ve got multiple requests from QB users to support the automated export of QuickBooks reports.

 You’re also welcome to contact us if any support is needed or you’d like to have a certain importer with Google Sheets.
 Fill out this form and specify where you want to import data from.
-Good luck!
+Good luck with your data!